bs-production/front-end-guidelines/supernav.md

 ### Mega Nav Link Columns

 In some cases, when your mega nav links dont' flow into nice even columns, try this fix:
-*(column-break-inside is not supported by Firefox.
-Please check all browsers before committing to this solution.)

 ```css
 ul.m-menu ul li {